allegro/blog/_posts/2021-04-09-python-logging.md

     return True
 ```

-There are two log entries, both with extra data for easy-finding in Kibana (There is a bit
+There are two log entries, both with extra data for easy-finding in Kibana (there is a bit
 of redundancy in the code, so I already feel the desire to DRY it).

-Then I need to need to add additional logging:
+Then I need to add additional logging:

 ```python
 logger.debug("headers=%r", r.result.headers,